An Optimization Framework for Federated Edge Learning: Introduction

-\begin{itemize} \item[$\bullet$]\textbf{General FL Algorithm with Quantized Message Passing:} We present a general quantized parallel mini-batch SGD algorithm, namely GenQSGD, which is parameterized by the numbers of global and local iterations, mini-batch size, and step size sequence.
-In addition, we analyze the convergence of GenQSGD with an arbitrary step size sequence and specify the results under three commonly adopted step size rules, i.e., the constant step size rule \cite{SubgradientMethod,NonlinearProgramming}, exponential step size rule \cite{ExpStepSize}, and diminishing step size rule \cite{SubgradientMethod,NonlinearProgramming}. \item[$\bullet$]\textbf{Optimization of Algorithm Parameters for Fixed Step Size Sequences:} Considering applications with preset step size sequences, we optimize the numbers of global and local iterations and mini-batch size for a fixed step size sequence under each of the three step size rules to minimize the energy cost under the time constraint and convergence error constraint.
+\begin{itemize} \item[$\bullet$]\textbf{General FL Algorithm with Quantized Message Passing:} We present a general quantized parallel mini-batch SGD algorithm, namely GenQSGD, where the server and all workers send quantized model updates to effectively adapt to the communication capabilities of the server and all workers.
+GenQSGD is parameterized by the numbers of global and local iterations, mini-batch size, and step size sequence, which can be flexibly chosen to adequately adapt to the computing capabilities of the server and all workers and effectively improve the convergence speed.
+On the contrary, the server \cite{PMSGD,FedAvg,YuHao,FedPAQ} and workers \cite{PMSGD,FedAvg,YuHao} send accurate model updates.
+Besides, some algorithm parameters are fixed in \cite{PMSGD,FedAvg,YuHao,FedPAQ}, and the quantization parameters for all workers are identical in \cite{FedPAQ}. \item[$\bullet$]{\textbf{General Convergence Analysis:}} We analyze the convergence of GenQSGD with an arbitrary step size sequence and specify the results under three commonly adopted step size rules, i.e., the constant step size rule \cite{SubgradientMethod,NonlinearProgramming}, exponential step size rule \cite{ExpStepSize}, and diminishing step size rule \cite{SubgradientMethod,NonlinearProgramming}. {In contrast, the convergences of PM-SGD and PR-SGD {are characterized only} for accurate model updates in \cite{PMSGD} and \cite{YuHao} respectively, and the convergence of FedPAQ {is analyzed solely for specific step size rules} in \cite{FedPAQ}.} \item[$\bullet$]\textbf{Optimization of Algorithm Parameters for Fixed Step Size Sequences:} Considering applications with preset step size sequences, we optimize the numbers of global and local iterations and mini-batch size for a fixed step size sequence under each of the three step size rules to minimize the energy cost under the time constraint and convergence error constraint.
 The three optimization problems are challenging non-convex problems with non-differentiable constraint functions.
 We propose iterative algorithms to solve these problems using general inner approximation (GIA) \cite{GIA} and tricks for solving complementary geometric programming (CGP) \cite{CGP}.
 We also characterize their convergences to KKT points. \item[$\bullet$]\textbf{Optimization of All Algorithm Parameters:} Aiming to explore the full potential of FL, we optimize the numbers of global and local iterations, mini-batch size, and step size sequence to minimize the energy cost under the time constraint, convergence error constraint, and step size constraint.
 Due to the presence of a dimension-varying vector variable, the corresponding non-convex optimization problem with non-differentiable constraint functions is even more complicated than those for fixed step size sequences.
 To tackle this extra challenge, we first show that the constant step size rule achieves the minimum convergence error among all step size rules.
-Then, based on this property, we equivalently transform the original problem to a more tractable one and propose an iterative algorithm to obtain a KKT point using GIA and CGP. \item[$\bullet$]\textbf{Numerical Results:} We numerically demonstrate that the derived convergence error of GenQSGD effectively characterizes its training loss and test accuracy, and the optimization-based GenQSGD can achieve a trade-off among the time cost, energy cost, and convergence error.
+Then, based on this property, we equivalently transform the original problem to a more tractable one and propose an iterative algorithm to obtain a KKT point using GIA and CGP.
+Note that in \cite{PMSGD,FedAvg,YuHao}, some algorithm parameters are chosen via time-consuming experiments, which do not have any theoretical guarantees. \item[$\bullet$]\textbf{Numerical Results:} We numerically demonstrate the convergence of GenQSGD and illustrate that the optimization-based GenQSGD can achieve a trade-off among the time cost, energy cost, and convergence error.
 We also numerically show remarkable gains of the proposed GenQSGD with optimized algorithm parameters over existing FL algorithms. \end{itemize}